• Skip to primary navigation

 Jump to Recipe Print Recipe

-Winter Wassail Tea Punch is a delicious non alcoholic Christmas punch.
-Starting with Trader Joe’s famous juice blend, this warm Christmas punch is jazzed up with oranges, fresh cranberries, apple juice, cinnamon sticks, cloves, and spiced tea.
+This Wassail with Tea is a delicious non alcoholic Christmas punch.
+Starting with a fruit juice blend, this warm Christmas punch is jazzed up with oranges, fresh cranberries, apple juice, cinnamon sticks, cloves, and spiced tea.
 This is a super delicious holiday party drink!

 Want to save this post?